-The following guide describes the process of using a third-party-signed certificate for the purpose of encrypting web browser traffic.
-It is important to note that a third-party certificate does not replace the ACT-signed certificate entirely, because the ACT-signed certificate is still required for signing all application-specific messages.
-Also, this wiki does not attempt to cover any vendor-specific processes or output files, because those can vary over time and across industry.
+A third-party certificate does not replace the ACT-signed certificate; the ACT-signed certificate is still required for signing all application-specific messages.
+This wiki does not attempt to cover any vendor-specific processes or output files, because those can vary over time and across industry.
 It is up to each remote site that chooses this option to work with its vendor on any necessary technical details.

 This guide also assumes the possibility that a site may initially opt for ACT-signed certificate, but later switch over to a third-party certificate.
-For all examples used in our illustration below, this guide uses a fictitious remote site called shrine.example.edu.
+For all examples used in our illustration below this guide uses a fictitious remote site called shrine.example.edu.

 The first step for the remote site is to generate a certificate signing request (CSR) using a private key, and to send that CSR to an SSL/TLS vendor such as InCommon and Symantec.
-This step can be performed using either openssl or keytool.
+This step can be performed using either opensel or keytool.
 The vendor will in turn generate a certificate for the requested fully-qualified domain name (FQDN), and it may provide additional certificates for its root and intermediate CAs.
 The remote site should work with the vendor to concatenate all certificates together into one file, so that it would be possible to trace the chain of trust from the endpoint certificate all the way back to the root CA.

 The next step is to ensure that the private key that was used to generate the CSR is in a separate file.
 If a utility such as openssl was used to generate the CSR, then a file containing the private key should already be present and this step is unnecessary.
 If, however, the site used keytool to generate the CSR, then the following commands should be run to extract the private key from the keystore into a separate file.
-Execute the following commands to extract the private key into a file called private\key.pem (the command below assumes that the keystore is called shrine.keystore):
+Execute the following commands to extract the private key new (the command below assumes that the keystore is called shrine.keystore):

-''' $ keytool -importkeystore -srckeystore shrine.keystore -srcstorepass <source_keystore_password> -srcalias shrine.example.edu -destalias shrine.example.edu -destkeystore shrine.keystore.p12 -deststoretype PKCS12 - deststorepass <destination_keystore_password> $ openssl pkcs12 -in shrine.keystore.p12 -nodes -nocerts -out private_key.pem '''
+\$ keytool -importkeystore -srckeystore shrine.keystore -srcstorepass <source_keystore_password> -srcalias shrine.example.edu -destalias shrine.example.edu -destkeystore shrine.keystore.pl2 -deststoretype PKCS12 deststorepass <destination_keystore_password>

+\$ openss1 pkcs12 -in shrine.keystore.pl2 -nodes -nocerts -out private_key.pem